LeonTrii/Playground/Data Analysis/Projects from 'Data Science Lovers'/README.md

-# Data Analysis from 'Data Science Lovers'
+# Data Analysis with data and questons from 'Data Science Lovers'

 Cars: Spreadsheet containing numerous types of cars with questions regarding it.